The Tarot

 5 – Significator of the Mind: The Hierophant

-The Significator of the Mind represents the will to know, but on its own it does not know what to do with its knowledge or the reasons why it seeks knowledge.
+The Significator of the Mind represents the will to know, but on its own it does not know what to do with its knowledge or the reasons why it seeks it.

 6 – Transformation of the Mind: The Two Paths